nickjdavis/ScalpGM/README.md

   * Latest version that passes tests
   * Should be robust across platforms
   * Should produce accurate data
+  * May have dependencies on code outside the repository
 * working
   * Working version
   * Extract data from OASIS